 It’s one of the best gifts for water lovers as things can be kept safe & dry in the bag on the boat while you’re in the water.

 If you don’t plan on needing a heavy duty dry bag like the Earth Pak Dry Bag, then consider the ultra lightweight Sea To Summit Ultra-Sil Nano Dry Sack.
 This version is perfect for daily use and keeping your items dry from rain or splashes.

 The Sea To Summit Dry Sack takes up virtually no space, weighs just 1.6 oz, and can double as a laundry bag!
 We bought the 13L version, but the ideal size is probably 8L for normal use.

 Water shoes weren’t on my radar, but I received a pair as a Christmas gift a couple of years back & I’m a convert!

-I’ve worn them in the water, and on rocky beaches so they’re one of our recommended gifts for snorkelers.
+I’ve worn them in the water, and on rocky beaches so they’re one of our recommended gifts.